tedsluis/p2000-exporter/README.md

 Notes:
-    Get your own rss url at https://www.alarmeringdroid.nl/rssbuilder --matches is a list of locations.
+    Get your own rss url at https://www.alarmeringdroid.nl/rssbuilder --filter is a list of locations.
     Default port: 2000
 ````